ambidextrous/csv_log_cleaner/README.md

 ### Source

-The source can be found on GitHub, [here](https://github.com/ambidextrous/csv_log_cleaner).
+Library code available as a cargo [crate](https://crates.io/crates/csv_log_cleaner).
+Source code can be found on GitHub, [here](https://github.com/ambidextrous/csv_log_cleaner).
 PR-requests to make improvements, add missing functionality or fix bugs are all very welcome; as is opening of GitHub issues to request changes or fixes.

 ## Motivation